natecostello/van_two_point_oh/electrical/battery_box/Battery_box_design.md

 Alternatively, with 2.5" XPS there is enough room to through-bolt the box.
 Through-bolting should simplify the installation.

+[This post](https://www.fordtransitusaforum.com/threads/lwb-extended-tall-day-van-tailgater.37297/post-547929) includes an underbody battery box, though not open to interior, but it doesn have good underside photos with the tire removed.

 TODO: Determine box flange - consider enough width to extend over the frame pinch welds for greater structural support under normal load (gravity)

 TODO: Evaluate fore-aft dimensions.